chadsr/NordVPN-NetworkManager/README.md

 - Uses the NordVPN DNS servers to prevent DNS request leaks.
 - Disables IPv6 by default, to avoid IPv6 leaks.
 - Sets the auto connect server of your choice for all NetworkManager connections, instead of per connection. (optional)
+- Sets a network kill-switch, to disable the network interface being used, if the active VPN disconnects. (optional)

 ## 1. Requirements